 | EdPsyc Interactive: Courses | Home Page |

-On the opposite end of the spectrum is a view that one must not only understand the entities in isolation, but must understand the relationships between or among entities.
+A competing position is that one must not only understand the entities in isolation, but must understand the relationships between or among entities.
 In this view, it is not enough to first study the development of thinking and then the development of emotion or to identify separate factors that make an effective school, rather these must be studied together in order to understand the relationships among the factors.
-This systems or cybernetics view reflects a transactional approach to educational and developmental psychology (e.g., Gordon, 1975; Schiamberg & Smith, 1982; Thompson, 1971) and provides the basis for the framework for studying human behavior presented below.
+This systems or organismic view reflects a transactional approach to educational and developmental psychology (e.g., Gordon, 1975; Schiamberg & Smith, 1982; Thompson, 1971) and provides the basis for the framework for studying human behavior presented below.
 Additionally, Koestler (1990) proposed that each individual component is a holon (simultaneously both a part and a whole) arranged in a holarchy (a never-ending relationship of parts to whole).

 There are therefore five major components of the individual in this systems approach to the study of human behavior: